patrickalin/bloomsky-api-go/README.md

 * utils.go : some reusable functions (error, log, ...).
 Not specific of this project.
 * utils_test.go : file to test utils.go

-## How to use API

-Example in /example

-    cd example
-    go build .
-    ./example

 ## How to test code